imfd/GraphCoQL/README.md

 #### Install the Mathematical Components library

-Then, we install the [Mathematical Components](https://github.com/math-comp/math-comp) library.
+Then, you need to install the [Mathematical Components](https://github.com/math-comp/math-comp) library, simply by executing the following command:

 ```bash
 $ opam install coq-mathcomp-ssreflect.1.9.0